 - In Terminator: The Sarah Connor Chronicles, a poor secretary discovers a Terminator waiting in the back seat of her car.
 She promises not to scream.
 Don't make promises you can't keep...

 - Used in One Life to Live.
 Todd Manning has been stalking his victim Marty Saybrooke for several days, intending to persuade her into not testifying against him—he's planning to rape her again and possibly kill her.
 He lurks in the backseat of her car, but his attack his foiled when her friend shows up and unwittingly saves the day, with neither of them having ever been aware of his presence.

 - In the final battle of the KGB vs. CIA episode of Deadliest Warrior, the last KGB agent is killed via a CIA agent hiding in the back of his car and garrotting him.

 - Played with in the Power Rangers S.P.D. episode "Reflection".
 While hunting for the escaped criminal, Mirloc, Bridge and Z spot him in the rear view mirror of their jeep and turn around to face him in the back seat, except he's not there.
 Mirloc reminds them that his the power is to travel through reflective surfaces so he's only appearing to them through the mirror.

 Misha Collins: (Typing into his phone) Ever.
 Get.
 The.
 Feeling.
 That.
 There's.
 Someone.
 In.
 The.
 Back.
 Seat?
 Frowny-face.

-It occurs in the series pilot as well; one of the victims of the Monster of the Week agrees to take her home, but when he reaches the house she vanishes.
+- It occurs in the series pilot as well; one of the victims of the Monster of the Week agrees to take her home, but when he reaches the house she vanishes.
 As he's driving away he checks the rear-view mirror and sees her sitting in the back seat.
 Cue Gory Discretion Shot.
 Justified Trope as she was a ghost.